 The Depository Trust Company, or DTC, will act as securities depositary for our Series C mandatory convertible preferred stock.
-Our Series C mandatory convertible preferred stock will be issued only as fully-registered securities registered in the name of Cede & Co., the depositary's nominee.
-One or more fully-registered global security certificates, representing the total aggregate number of shares of Series C mandatory convertible preferred stock, will be issued and deposited with the depositary and will bear a legend regarding the restrictions on exchanges and registration of transfer referred to below.

-The laws of some jurisdictions require that some purchasers of securities take physical delivery of securities in definitive form.
-Those laws may impair the ability to transfer beneficial interests in shares of Series C mandatory convertible preferred stock so long as shares of Series C mandatory convertible preferred stock are represented by global security certificates.
+Our Series C mandatory convertible preferred stock will be issued as a global security registered in the name of Cede & Co., the depositary's nominee.
+The global security represents the total aggregate number of shares of Series C mandatory convertible preferred stock issued and deposited with the depositary.
+The Series C mandatory convertible preferred stock will be in book-entry only form, and we will not deliver securities in certificated form to individual purchasers of the Series C mandatory convertible preferred stock.
+The laws of some jurisdictions require that some purchasers of securities take physical delivery of securities in certificated form.
+Those laws may impair the ability to transfer beneficial interests in shares of Series C mandatory convertible preferred stock.